SupeRuier/awesome-active-learning/README.md

 AL has already been used in many real life applications.
 For many reasons, the implementations in many companies are confidential.
-But we can still find some innovated applications from several published papers and websites.
+But we can still find many applications from several published papers and websites.

-If you are wondering how could AL be used in real life scenarios, we summarized a list of works [here](subfields/AL_applications.md).
+If you are wondering how could AL be applied in many other fields, we summarized a list of works [here](subfields/AL_applications.md).

 # Feature Research Directions

-Active learning has been research over 3 decades, the fundamental theories and ideas are quite complete.
+Active learning has been researched over 3 decades, the fundamental theories and ideas are quite complete.
-Current works are more about combining AL and other research field or looking for an application.
+Current works are more focusing on combining AL and other research fields or looking for new applications.

 In my point of view, there are several directions which are promising but not fully discovered:
 - Deep active learning: from the popularity of the deep models
   - Cold start
   - Uncertainty measurement
   - Efficiently update model in AL process
 - Stream based active learning: most works are about pool-based AL, but the data steam is also heavily-used in daily life.
-This types of works should be similar to online learning.
+This types of works should be similar to online learning
   - Selection strategy.
 - Large scale active learning: AL is invented for high labeling cost situation.
-However, most works are just try their algorithms on a relatively small dataset.
+However, most works are just try their algorithms on a relatively small dataset
-  - Effective informative score calculation
-- Practical considerations: Before utilize AL into realistic situation, there still are many technique problems.
+- Practical considerations: Before utilize AL into realistic situation, there still are many technique problems
-- Application scenarios: Last but not least.
-I believe digging the demands of AL in scientific research and industrial applications could benefit the AL society a lot.
+- Application scenarios

 # Resources:
 ## Software Packages/Libraries